VVoruganti/VVoruganti.github.io/src/posts/post-1.md

 I followed the installer so that the application was installed on the system.
 You can test that this is working by typing "love" into the windows search bar and clicking on the application.
-A stock GIF should pop up in the love game window.
+A stock GIF of a ballon 🎈 should pop up in the love game window.

 ![Windows Environment Variables](../images/environment-variables-popup.png)